rm-bergmann/less-style-library-docs/src/content/index.md

 ## But why not use a framework like Bootstrap?

 Frameworks like Bootstrap and Tailwind are great and may be a better choice for your project.
+Bare in mind those frameworks may have a lot of CSS in the stylesheet which you may not be using or may not need for your project.

 This mixin library works best with a BEM style framework where you are more in control with naming classes how you want to name them, and adding styles to your classes, instead of adding pre-defined classes to your html.
+This method also allows you to be more in control of what styles are compiled in your stylesheet so you can keep it as compact as possible.

+## Tip

+To speed up workflow it is a great idea to ensure you have a hot reload and watch tool set up in your project for development.
+Some frameworks like Gatsby have it built in.
+Depeneding on the project setup you can use Webpack and Recat hot loader or Gulp with Browsesync and HTML injection plugin.
+The ideal workflow is **make change** > **save** > **view change in browser**.